eliasmagn/QloApps_LIKK/README.md

 Use these constants in future contributions to gate legacy commerce flows.

 ## Development Priorities
-- Transform the admin booking calendar into a per-resource timeline with drag-and-drop management.
+- Finish drag-and-drop management and resource annotations on the new tabbed booking timeline.
 - Introduce a unified resource taxonomy (rooms, ateliers, gastronomy) in the database and admin forms.
 - Replace the front-office room list with storytelling-driven templates and an enquiry form.
 - Provide CSV/ICS exports to support residency and seminar scheduling outside the app.